 This Quarterly Report on Form 10-Q (this "10-Q") contains statements that constitute forward-looking statements as that term is defined by the Private Securities Litigation Reform Act of 1995.
 These statements concern our business, operations and financial performance and condition as well as our plans, objectives and expectations for our business operations and financial performance and condition, which are subject to risks and uncertainties.
-All statements other than statements of historical fact included in this 10-Q are forward-looking statements.
-These statements may include words such as "aim," "anticipate," "assume," "believe," "can have," "could," "due," "extimate," "expect," "goal," "intend," "likely," "may," "objective," "plan," "positioned," "potential," "predict," "should," "target," "will," "would" and other words and terms of similar meaning in connection with any discussion of the timing or nature of future operating or financial performance or other events or trends.
-For example, all statements we make relating to our plans and objectives for future operations, growth or initiatives and strategies are forward-looking statements.
+It statements other than statements of historical fact included in this 10-Q are forward-looking statements.
+These statements may include words such as "aim," "anticipate," "assume," "believe," "can have," "could," "due," "estimate," "expect," "goal," "intend," "likely," "may," "objective," "plan," "positioned," "potential," "predict," "should," "target," "will," "would" and other words and terms of similar meaning in connection with any discussion of the timing or nature of future operations, growth or initiatives and strategies are forward-looking statements.